 The bed is typically at the front or rear of the van.
 Front bedroom is the most common layout in Australian caravans and places the bed at the A-frame end with the bathroom and/or kitchen behind it.
 Rear bedroom layouts place the bed at the back of the van, which can feel more private but reduces the rear storage area.

-Bed type matters as much as position.
 Island beds (accessible from both sides) are the most comfortable for couples.
-Wall beds (one side against the wall) save space but one person has to climb over the other.
-East-west beds (running across the width of the van) are shorter but maximise the remaining floor length.
+You can both get in and out without disturbing each other, which matters more on a Big Lap than you might think.
+Wall beds (one side against the wall) save space but one person has to climb over the other every time.

 Kitchen Position